 At St Saviour’s we encourage children to fall in love with reading.
 We want them to develop a positive attitude towards reading and recognise that it is an important life skill.
 We hope that children value reading as an enjoyable activity but also understand that they can read for information.

 Initially we teach reading through phonics.
 At St. Saviour’s we follow Letters and Sounds, the government programme of teaching phonics.
 Children are taught to split words into sounds (segment) and put sounds together to make words (blend).
 In Foundation Stage and Year One, children are taught phonics daily.
-Our phonics lessons follow the same structure across the school, and this structure is also used to teach spelling rules from Year Two upwards.
+Our phonics lessons follow the same structure across the school.
 We also teach ‘tricky’ words which are not phonetically plausible within phonics lessons.
 Children are encouraged to use their phonetic knowledge and understanding in reading and writing.
 We find that the children are more confident at using a range of engaging vocabulary in their writing thanks to their phonetic skills, knowledge and understanding.

 Please find below a list of websites that you can use to help support Phonics learning at home.
 There is also an attachment below of the presentation used in the Parent Phonic Workshop.